Cédric Avinel

-Cédric Avinel (born 11 September 1986) is a footballer who plays as a centre-back for Régional 2 club Ajaccio.
+Cédric Mickaël Avinel (born 11 September 1986) is a footballer who plays as a centre-back for Régional 1 club Ajaccio.
 Born in metropolitan France, he played for the Guadeloupe national team.

+Early life

+Cédric Mickaël Avinel was born on 11 September 1986 in Paris.

 Club career

 Créteil and Watford

 Born in Paris, Avinel began his career at Créteil.
 He joined Watford in January 2007, signing an eighteen-month contract.
 He made his debut on 5 May 2007 against Reading at the Madejski Stadium.
 He was replaced at half-time by Adrian Mariappa.
 He went on to make two League Cup appearances for Watford in the 2007–08 season.

 Loan to Stafford Rangers

 On 14 September 2007, Avinel joined Stafford Rangers on a month-long loan, making eight appearances.

 Gueugnon, Cannes, and Clermont

 Avinel signed with Gueugnon in January 2009.
 He played 40 league matches and scored one goal for the club before leaving in the summer of 2010.

 On 18 May 2010, Avinel joined Championnat National side Cannes.
 He made his debut for the club in the 3–0 win over Bayonne on 7 August 2010.
 On 26 May 2011, Avinel signed a three-year contract with Ligue 2 side Clermont.